 What Is Its Purpose?

 A good brief should be inspirational, it should open the door to creative possibilities, it should filter noise and distill information, and allow you to examine the efficacy of your idea in a structured way.
-It shouldn’t contain marketing babble, and it shouldn’t tend towards information overload, it should instead present a concise solution to a problem if possible.
+It shouldn’t contain marketing babble, and it shouldn’t tend towards information overload, it should instead present a concise problem that needs to be solved if possible.

 What Format Should It Be In?